toradex/torizon-experimental-torizon-ide-v2-docs/README.md

 If everything ran as expected, a `✅ docker-compose.prod.yml created` message will be displayed at the end.
 The `docker-compose.prod.yml` file can be used as input for a new `Upload Docker Compose Package` on [Torizon Platform](https://app.torizon.io/) update system.

 > ⚠️The first time the `create-production-image` is run it may take some time.
 This task has several automated steps, your application will be compiled for the selected architecture, a new docker image will be built for release production, the image will be push to the Docker registry and a `docker-compose.prod.yml` will be created on the root of the project workspace.

-### Using Torizon ApolloX Project on CI/CD Environment

-#### Prerequisites Dependencies

-The follow dependencies has to be installed on your CI/CD environment:

-- PowerShell Core

-- Docker

-- Docker Compose

-#### VS Code Tasks CLI script